 Painting Company Lead Generation Idea #1 – Develop a Professional Website

-One critical component of lead-generation is your website.
+One critical component of lead generation is your website.
 As such, you need to have a professional website to provide you with an excellent online presence.

 You can expect potential customers to check out your website and (hopefully) convert into customers by calling your small business or completing a form online.

-You must create a professional impression with an updated and clean website.
+It would be best if you created a professional impression with an updated and clean website.
 But it doesn’t stop there.